 – Alexis Bacon, Assistant Professor of Composition, Michigan State University

-The principal activity behind the Arcomusical mission to spread the joy of the musical bow is the development of a richly diverse repertoire for tuned berimbaus.
-Our educational residencies are at their best, therefore, when they include interactive student composer workshops.
-Arcomusical works with composition faculty and students at institutions well in advance of our on-campus visits to begin the process of writing for our unique ensemble.
+The principal activity behind Arcomusical’s mission to spread the joy of the musical bow is the development of a rich and diverse repertoire.
+Our educational residencies are at their best, therefore, when they include the Arcomusical Composer Initiative (ACI) interactive student composer workshop.
+Through ACI, Arcomusical works with composition faculty and students at institutions well in advance of our on-campus visits to begin the process of writing for our unique ensemble.
 For several weeks prior to our visit we offer feedback in the form of recordings, annotated scores, and organized, detailed comments and suggestions.
-In a very real way, the composition seminar culminates with our visit at which point we perform and record already well-rehearsed works for participating students.
-To get new composers started on the journey of writing for Arcomusical, we have developed a multi-faceted Composition Guide that provides a detailed and well-organized compendium of sounds, techniques, and related score samples and videos.
+ACI culminates with our visit at which point we perform and record already well-rehearsed works for student participants.
+To get new composers started on the ACI journey, we have developed a detailed Composition Guide that provides a well-organized compendium of sounds, techniques, and concepts along with related score samples and videos.

 Stephen Deeter’s “Patter,” composed for Lawrence University Arcomusical composer seminar on February 5th, 2019.